Essex, Massachusetts: Film references

 In 1995, the feature film The Crucible, starring Winona Ryder and Daniel Day-Lewis, was filmed in Essex.
 Winona Ryder stayed in a private home on Western Avenue during the filming of The Crucible.

 Grown Ups, starring Adam Sandler, was filmed in Essex during the summer of 2009, primarily at Chebacco Lake.
-The movie also shot at Woodman's restaurant in Essex; in Southborough, Massachusetts; and at Water Wiz in Wareham, Massachusetts.
+The movie also shot at Woodman's restaurant in Essex; in Southborough, Massachusetts; and at Water Wizz in Wareham, Massachusetts.